-You have probably noticed that the clock in soccer works differently from the way the clock works in other sports.
+You have probably noticed that the clock in soccer works differently from the clock in other sports.
 In soccer, the time on the clock counts up rather than counting down.
 The reason for this is actually reasonably straightforward forward and I want to explain the reason to you here in this article.

 The clock in soccer counts up rather than down to allow the timekeeping during a soccer game to be as simple as possible.
 This simplicity enables soccer to be played with a single referee in possession of a simple timepiece anywhere in the world.

-The use of a running clock in soccer can be confusing to anyone who is used to the excitement of the final moments of an N.F.L or N.B.A. game.
+Using a running clock in soccer can be confusing to anyone who is used to the excitement of the final moments of an NFL or NBA game.
 But using a clock that counts up and doesn’t stop not only makes sense for soccer but can add its own excitement!

 A Clock that Counts Up Enables Soccer to Be Played Anywhere